 - Make leveling a class or small group activity.
 Allow students to assist in the leveling and labeling process.

 Once your classroom library is organized and leveled, you are sure to find some gaps in your collection.
-The Book Wizard can assist you in purchasing new books to strengthen your students' reading opportunities.
+Scholastic's Book Wizard can assist you in purchasing new books to strengthen your students' reading opportunities.